Last sign before exit

 Location: M6 (Kilbeggan - Athlone)

-Focals for the exit and the exit number.
+Exit destinations and the exit number.
 All signs in Ireland are bilingual, Gaelic is printed in Italics, English in plain typefont.

 Photo: Wouter Jorritsma